Continuous motion recognition

 To configure your signal processing block, click Spectral features in the menu on the left.
 This will show you the raw data on top of the screen (you can select other files via the drop down menu), and the results of the signal processing through graphs on the right.
 For the spectral features block you'll see the following graphs:

-- After filter - the signal after applying a low-pass filter.
+- After filter - the signal after applying the filter.
 This will remove noise.

-- Frequency domain - the frequency at which signal is repeating (e.g. making one wave movement per second will show a peak at 1 Hz).
+- Spectral power - the frequencies at which the signal is repeating (e.g. making one wave movement per second will show a peak at 1 Hz).

 A good signal processing block will yield similar results for similar data.
 If you move the sliding window (on the raw data graph) around, the graphs should remain similar.
 Also, when you switch to another file with the same label, you should see similar graphs, even if the orientation of the device was different.